 - Difficulty with normal day to day function

-- Reduced performance in show or working dogs
+- Reduced performance in agility, show or working dogs

 The Lame, Injured or Post-Surgical Dog

-Following veterinary diagnosis a combination of manual and electrotherapies and an individually tailored progressive exercise programme can assist soft tissue healing and rehabilitation, reduce pain and inflammation, compensatory problems and scar tissue with the aim of returning the dog to maximum health and performance and restoring full function and mobility.
+Following veterinary diagnosis, whether post-surgery or as conservative management, a combination of manual and electrotherapies and an individually tailored progressive exercise programme can assist tissue healing and rehabilitation, reduce pain and inflammation, compensatory problems and scar tissue with the aim of returning the dog to maximum health and performance and restoring full function and mobility.

-Physiotherapy can help in conditions such as hip dysplasia or cruciate ligament injury, neurological and spinal injury whether treated surgically or conservatively and help relieve pain, improve strength, neurological function, proprioception and mobility whilst aiding healing.
+Physiotherapy can help in conditions such as hip dysplasia, spinal injury, neurological conditions and progressive degenerative conditions, whether treated surgically or conservatively, and help relieve pain, improve strength, neurological function, proprioception and mobility whilst aiding healing.